Easy Guitar Chords for Beginners – 12 Chords You Need to Know

 A major can be a little bit challenging for those with large fingers.
 You are trying to fit in three fingers within the width of one fret.
 You will play it often because it is a primary chord in the key of E major.

-After learning this one it is easy to learn A minor and A7.
+After learning A, it is easy to learn A minor and A7.
 A major must have the notes: A, C#, and E.

 6) B Major

 B major is usually a little difficult for beginners.
 It is a good idea to get good at playing A first.
-This way you will already be familiar with the main shape of the chord and you can add in finger 1.
+Then, you will be familiar with the shape of the chord and you can add in finger 1.

 B is a great chord for a guitarist to have in his/her arsenal.
 The key of B is associated with negative emotions such as anger and jealousy.